 Processes established under the Act enable the coordinated and orderly allocation and management of place names, ensuring that this primary identifier of geographical features is clear and concise for use by the whole community.

-The Board consists of ten members, including the Surveyor-General as Chairman.
-Five members are senior officers appointed from the Tasmanian Government agencies responsible for mapping, planning, forestry, mines and hydroelectricity.
-Four other persons are appointed for a three year term on the nomination of the relevant Minister.
-The Board is served by a Secretary appointed from within the Office of the Surveyor-General in the Department of' Primary Industries, Parks, Water and Environment.
+The Board consists of eight members, including the Surveyor-General as Chairman.
+Four members are senior officers appointed from the Tasmanian Government agencies responsible for mapping, planning, forestry and mines.
+Three other persons are appointed for a three year term on the nomination of the relevant Minister.
+The Board is served by a Secretary appointed from within Land Tasmania a Division of the Department of Primary Industries, Parks, Water and Environment.

 The Board is responsible for: